saurabh-uchil/Code-Challenge/README.md

 You may either:

-- Create a branch and submit a PR to the provided repository, **or**
+- Create a branch, add your code to the `codebase` folder and submit a PR to the provided repository, **or**
 - Present your codebase during the next technical interview on your local machine.